Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Individual-event postmerger inference

 \subsection{Single-event inference of damped sinusoids}

-Given the photon counting likelihood in Eq.~\eqref{eq:likelihood} and the filters of Sec.~\ref{subs:design}, we simulate post-merger signals according to Eq.~\eqref{eq:basis}, and obtain the posterior distribution under flat priors on all parameters $\theta = \{f_0, \gamma, A, \phi_0, t_0\}$.
-The peak frequency ranges from $1.5$ to $4$\,kHz, $\gamma$ ranges from $0$ to $400$\,Hz, $A$ from $0$ to $10^{-19}$, and $\phi_0$ from $0$ to $2\pi$.
+Given the photon counting likelihood in Eq.~\eqref{eq:likelihood} and the filters of Sec.~\ref{subs:design}, we simulate postmerger signals according to Eq.~\eqref{eq:basis}, and obtain the posterior distribution under flat priors on all parameters $\theta = \{f_0, \gamma, A, \phi_0, t_0\}$.
+The peak frequency ranges from $0.1$ to $4$\,kHz, $\gamma$ ranges from $0$ to $100$\,Hz, $A$ from $0$ to $10$-times the expected magnitude. $\phi_0$ {ranges from $-2\pi$ to $2\pi$ to reduce sampling artifacts near phase 0 on the uniform distribution and wrapped to $0, 2\pi$ in the figures.} {The ringdown start-time $t_0$ ranges from -20\,ms to +20\,ms to account for uncertainty in the start of the postmerger}.
 While for illustration we have chosen the same functional form for the basis (prior to orthonormalization) and the signal, these do not need to be same.
-Due to the highly oscillatory nature of the signal, the $t_0$ posterior has sharp and frequent peaks.
-The avoid sampling issues, we marginalize numerically over $t_0$ between $-20$ and $20$\,ms. We consider different scenarios and compare to an unsqueezed version of CE and homodyne readout.
+We consider different scenarios and compare to an unsqueezed version of CE and homodyne readout.
 In the following illustrative examples, we consider no noise contamination due to Gaussian noise fluctuations for either the homodyne or the photon count readout analyses.

-We begin with a super-threshold observation --- a post-merger signal that would be detected with a standard homodyne readout.
-We simulate a damped-sinusoid signal with an optimal SNR of 5, a peak frequency of $2.75\,$kHz, $\gamma=50$\,Hz, $\phi_0 = \pi/2$, and $t_0 = 0$\,ms. The expected number of signal photons is $3.13$, down from the optimal expectation of 6.25 due to mismatches between the mode basis and the signal.
+We begin with a super-threshold observation --- a postmerger signal that would be detected with a standard homodyne readout.
+We simulate a damped-sinusoid signal with an optimal SNR of 5, a peak frequency of $2.75\,$kHz, $\gamma=50$\,Hz, $\phi_0 = \pi/4$, and $t_0 = 10$\,ms. The expected number of signal photons is $6.25${, with our template grid only overlapping with $4.6$ photons worth of power (worse than its average efficiency)}.
 The number of detected photons was $3$.
 In Fig.~\ref{fig:corner_super}, we show that both readouts can confidently constrain all parameters of such a loud signal.
-As expected, the homodyne generally outperforms photon counting, constraining the peak frequency 3 times better at the 68\% level.
+The homodyne generally outperforms photon counting unless counting gets above its mean number of photons, constraining the peak frequency 3 times better at the 68\% level.
 Since at least one photon was detected, the photon counting amplitude definitively rules out zero.
 The homodyne amplitude is consistent with zero, albeit constrained 1.5 times better.